 Other key areas the Council is involved in are as a consultee to planning applications and acting as a community voice to the Unitary Council.
-Waddesdon Parish Councillors also sit on the committees of the Almshouses, along with various Beck & Fetto Trust and the William Turner Charity.
+Waddesdon Parish Councillors also sit on the committees of the Almshouses, Beck & Fetto Trust and the William Turner Charity.

 Full Council Meetings take place at 8:00 pm on the third Wednesday of each month in the Community Centre, Frederick Street and are open to the public.
 Full Council meetings usually last around 2 hours and can include reports from external bodies such as the Police.